pedropvieira/graphical-sequences/README.md

 # Graphical-Sequences
-Small project for the MD course developed using the Python Programming Language 🐍
+Small project for the Discrete Mathematics course.

+Developed using the Python Programming Language 🐍

 The main purpose of this program is to check if a given sequence is a graphical sequence and represent